 What to do if permit loss or theft occurs

-- Come to our office at 340 Bonair Siding and fill out a Lost, Stolen, or Replacement Report.
+- Contact us at firstname.lastname@example.org and we will ask you to fill out a Lost, Stolen, or Replacement Report.
 If your permit was stolen, we recommend that you file a police report for your stolen permit with Stanford’s Department of Public Safety or in the relevant jurisdiction.

 - We will issue a one-month courtesy permit to allow time for the permit to be recovered.

 - If the permit is not recovered, your department or company will be responsible for the following:

 - The full value of the original permit

 - Plus, a replacement fee of $35 or 15% of the residual value of the lost or stolen permit, whichever is greater.